Leftfield live in concert.

 Critics Consensus

-Based on 33 concert reviews, the critics consensus is that Leftfield is rated as an impressive live performer, with worthwhile shows overall.
+Leftfield is 'Real Live Certified' and is in the top 10% of all live performers.
+Based on 35 concert reviews, the critics consensus is that Leftfield is rated as a remarkable live performer, with impressive shows that are worth watching.
 Leftfield concert reviews describe live shows and performances as frantic, eclectic, and thunderous.

 How long are their concerts?